 WildTrax is available for organizations using cameras and / or ARUs—simply create an online account to begin.
 Contact firstname.lastname@example.org or see WildTrax: The Definitive Guide on how to get started.

 WildTrax offers several benefits for users of environmental sensors, including:

-- Up to a 45% improvement in processing speed
+- Improvement in processing speed

 - Unlimited, online access to your data

-- Seamless and flexible data-sharing options with teams and collaborators
+- Seamless and flexible data sharing options with teams and collaborators

 - Standardized approaches to data collection across networks of organizations and individuals